 - After accepted, the NWU Registrar will determine which credits will transfer.

-- Please see the Transfer Check List for additional transfer enrollment details.
+- Please see Transfer Admitted Student for additional transfer enrollment details.

 To complete your admissions application, you will need:

-- To send to NWU Admissions official transcripts from all the colleges you’ve attended.
+- To send to NWU Admissions official transcripts from your high school and all the colleges you’ve attended.

 - Apply Online Free